irineub/Soda-Machine-AI/README.md

 ---

-## 🧠 AI Flow Orchestrator (Inspired by CrewAI)
+## 🧠 AI Flow Orchestrator (Inspired by CrewAI) Developed by ME
-This backend features a lightweight AI agent orchestrator, which I call flow, inspired by CrewAI and fully developed by me.
+This backend features a lightweight AI agent orchestrator, which I call flow, inspired by CrewAI and **fully developed by me**.

 It is responsible for managing how the AI interprets and validates natural language inputs in a reliable and structured way.